kk663/znn-release/docs/local_tutorial.rst

 4. Instructions for Running Tutorial Code
 -----------------------------------------

-Step 1 - Get ZNN AMI from `William Wong <william.wong@princeton.edu>`_
+Step 1 - Open a terminal

-Step 2 - Launch AWS EC2 instance of type ``c4.8xlarge`` (with 20-30 GB of storage) using ZNN AMI

-Step 3 - ssh into launched instance via the command line

-Step 4 - Enter the commands:
+Step 2 - Enter the commands:
 ::
     sudo su
     cd /opt/znn-release/python
     screen
     python train.py -c config.cfg

-Step 5 - Monitor how the training of the neural network proceeds.
+Step 3 - Monitor how the training of the neural network proceeds.
 ZNN does not check convergence and so it will run until the maximum number of iterations specified in the configuration file.
 To detach the window (using screen), simply type ``ctrl + A + D``.
 When you ssh back into your instance, just type the following and you will be able to see how training is progressing:
 ::
     sudo su
     cd /opt/znn-release/python
     screen -r

-Step 6 - Once you have determined that the neural network fits the data well enough (e.g.: flat-line in rand score), simply terminate training by typing ``ctrl + C``.
+Step 4 - Once you have determined that the neural network fits the data well enough (e.g.: flat-line in rand score), simply terminate training by typing ``ctrl + C``.
 Try training the neural network for 2-3 hours before terminating training.

-Step 7 - We now need to run inference/forward-pass on the test stack (stack1) using the trained neural network model (note that we train on stack2).
+Step 5 - We now need to run inference/forward-pass on the test stack (stack1) using the trained neural network model (note that we train on stack2).
 Type the following commands:
 ::
     cd /opt/znn-release/python
     python forward.py -c config.cfg
-Step 8 - Enter the commands below to evaluate the performance of the neural network on the test stack:
+Step 6 - Enter the commands below to evaluate the performance of the neural network on the test stack:
 ::
     cd /opt/znn-release
     git clone https://github.com/seung-lab/segascorus.git